Computer Vision Training in Manlius and Syracuse, NY

 Break time

-Proper visual hygiene can further improve visual comfort and performance by taking a short break (15 minutes) every two hours.
+Proper visual hygiene can improve visual comfort and performance by taking a short break (15 minutes) every two hours.

 Placement